 The ZooTEEN volunteer program empowers youth ages 13-17 to become conservation ambassadors and community leaders.
 ZooTEENS assist Friends of the Zoo’s Education Department as trained teacher aides and interpretive guides, allowing them to share their knowledge of the natural world with the public.
 ZooTEENS may assist education staff with summer Z.E.B.R.A. classes, conduct educational activities on the zoo grounds, and present animal biofacts to the public.
-ZooTEENS may also assist the education zookeeper with husbandry duties and other zookeepers with behavioral observations.
+ZooTEENS may also assist the education zookeeper with animal care duties.

 The Summer 2022 application is now available!